matheusari/SQL-Studies/Hospital Exercise/Part 3/README.md

 1. Include at least ten physicians from at least seven specialties (consider the statement that "among the specialties there are pediatrics, general practice, gastroenterology and dermatology");
 2. Include at least 15 patients;
 3. Register 20 appointments from different patients and different doctors (some patients have more than one appointment).
-Consultations must have taken place between 01/01/2015 and 01/01/2022.
-At least ten consultations must have a prescription with two or more medications:
+Consultations must have taken place between 01/01/2015 and 01/01/2022;
 4. Include at least four medical plans, associate at least five patients and five appointments;
 5. Record at least seven admissions.
 At least two patients must have been admitted more than once.
 At least three quarters must be registered.
 Admissions must have occurred between 01/01/2015 and 01/01/2022;
 6. Considering that "at first the hospital works with apartments, double rooms and a ward", include at least these three types with different values;